bestacio89/Franz.Common/README.md

 ---

-## Version **1.7.3** focuses on **correctness, determinism, and production-grade reliability** of the Caching layer
+## Version **1.7.4** focuses on **correctness, determinism, and production-grade reliability** of the Serialization Process

 This release completes the RabbitMQ stack by:

-* Introduced lazy infrastructure initialization to prevent Redis connections during service registration.
+### Version 1.7.4
-* Completed full response caching support in the Mediator pipeline.
-MongoDB).
+- Minor bug fixes and performance improvements

-No breaking architectural changes — only **hardening, correctness, and full infrastructure wiring**.
+- Updated dependencies to latest versions of System.Text.Json No breaking architectural changes — only **hardening, correctness, and full infrastructure wiring**.

 ---